Taunton School: History

 The school was a founding member of the World Individual Debating and Public Speaking Championships and has hosted the tournament numerous times.

 A chapel was built in 1907 in contrasting style to the rest of the school.
 Its sponsor was the wealthy William Wills, 1st Baron Winterstoke.
 Wills was a director of Bristol-based tobacco firm, W.D. & H.O.
 Wills.
 Two features in the chapel were especially of note: the organ and the mosaics.
 In 2007 on the centenary of the founding of the chapel the original pipe organ was broken up, it being replaced by a new digital organ which was funded in part, by donations from Old Tauntonians.

-In September 1971, Taunton School began the merger with Weirfield School, an independent boarding and day school for girls, which was also situated on Staplegrove Road, by admitting girls into the Sixth Form.
-Then in 1976 Taunton School completed this merger with the rest of the senior section of Weirfield School.
+In September 1971, Taunton School began a merger with Weirfield School, an independent boarding and day school for girls, which was also situated on Staplegrove Road, by admitting girls into the Sixth Form.
+In 1976 Taunton School completed the merger with the rest of the senior section of Weirfield School.
 This became one of the earliest fully co-educational independent schools in England.
 Additional buildings were erected on the original Taunton School campus, and Weirfield continued as a girls-only junior school.

 In 1990, in order to create closer links between the two junior schools and Taunton School, Taunton Junior School (originally known as Thone) and Weirfield were renamed Taunton Junior Boys School and Taunton Junior Girls School, respectively.
 As both Junior Schools needed modernisation, building began in 1993 on the boys' site (Thone) to create a new joint boys and girls school, which was partly financed by the sale of the Weirfield site.
 In 1994 both schools were located at the Thone site and they were renamed Taunton Preparatory School.
 A classroom block in the Preparatory School is called Weirfield, as is the main senior girls' Boarding house.